Moving to Mexico? 15 Things You Should Know That Nobody Tells You

-Be it about the culture, Día de Los Muertos (Day of the Dead), burritos or safety of the country, people always have something to say.
+Be it about the culture, Día de Los Muertos (Day of the Dead) or burritos, people always have something to say about Mexico.

 Mexico Will Exceed Your Expectations